 Some Combination Harness/Booster Carseats Break in CR’s Crash Testing

-This week Consumer Reports published an article which detailed some of their findings during crash testing of a category of car seats better known as Combination Seats.
+In October 2018, Consumer Reports published an article which detailed some of their findings during crash testing of a category of car seats better known as Combination Seats.
 Also known as harnessed booster seats, harness-2-booster seats, or toddler booster seats, these are forward-facing only carseats with a 5-point harness that can also be used as a booster seat utilizing the vehicle’s seatbelt.
-There are many popular seats in this category including the Graco Nautilus, Evenflo Maestro and Chicco MyFit.

 Before we get into what went wrong, it’s essential that you understand more about the Consumer Reports crash test and how it differs from the federal government’s crash test that all carseats need to pass in order to be sold in this country.